kevinmcaleer/SMARSLab/docs/download.md

 ---
 layout: default
 title: Installation
----

-# How to Install SMARSlab
+subtitle: How to Install SMARSlab
-Learn how to install SMARSLab on your Mac, PC or Raspberry Pi
+description: Learn how to install SMARSLab on your Mac, PC or Raspberry Pi
 ---

 ![SMARSLab Image](/assets/img/smarslab.png){:class="img-fluid w-25"}